All Episodes

 Joe Biden, Joe Biden, they go visit former president Jimmy Carter.

-So Jill and Joe Biden, not surrounded by anybody, both have been vaccinated.
+So Jill and Joe Biden are not surrounded by anybody.

-Okay, they've they still have their masks on outdoors, and Jen Saki's explanation, that's an extra precaution.
+Okay, they still have their masks on outdoors and Jen Saki's explanation, that's an extra precaution.

 Why does he need an extra precaution?

-Because I my understanding, that's not what we were all told.
+Because my understanding, that's not what we were all told.

 Separate question.

-I mean, they they talk about conservatives that are anti-vaxx.
+I mean, they talk about conservatives that are anti-vax.

 I don't know why.